rishav-dahal/noteshub/README.md

 + Run the server.
     `python manage.py runserver`
 + Go to the url `localhost:8000` on your browser.
++ You can also visit the admin panel that Django provides by going to `localhost:8000/admin` while the server is running.

 ### For Windows:
 + Consider using Linux.